apace100/origins-docs/docs/power_types/action_on_item_use.md

 [Power Type](../power_types.md)

-Executes an entity or item action when the player finishes using an item (such as eating food or drinking a potion).
+Executes an entity action or an item action on the remaining items when the player finishes using an item (e.g: eating food or drinking a potion).

 Type ID: `origins:action_on_item_use`